palantir/atlasdb/docs/source/cluster_management/sweep/sweep-endpoints.rst

 Note that using the sweep endpoints to manually kick off sweep will *not* update the Background Sweeper's sweep priority table.

-*sNote the the sweep config might be lower if previous sweep runs have failed.
+*Note the the sweep config might be lower if previous sweep runs have failed.